ElizabethBrooks/DaphniaGenomics_MultiGenome/LOGS.md

 #### qsub star_align_SRA_RNA.sh EGAPx_v0.3.2/Artemia_franciscana/inputs_JAVRJZ01_NCBI.txt

-Your job 1123711 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123712 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123713 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123714 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123715 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123716 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123717 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123718 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123719 ("align_SRA_RNA_jobOutput") has been submitted
+Your job 1123711 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR1324825_accepted_hits.bam": No such file or directory Your job 1123712 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR24914548_2_accepted_hits.bam": No such file or directory Your job 1123713 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR24914548_2_accepted_hits.bam": No such file or directory Your job 1123714 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR5140143_2_accepted_hits.bam": No such file or directory Your job 1123715 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR5054900_2_accepted_hits.bam": No such file or directory Your job 1123716 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR5140142_2_accepted_hits.bam": No such file or directory Your job 1123717 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR24520089_2_accepted_hits.bam": No such file or directory Your job 1123718 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR29348129_2_accepted_hits.bam": No such file or directory Your job 1123719 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR29348129_2_accepted_hits.bam": No such file or directory

 #### align RNA